monarch-initiative/mondo/src/sparql/README.md

 for perfoming over the ontology.

 SPARQL can be executed on a triplestore or directly on any OWL file.
-The queries here are all executed on either tbn-edit.obo or downstream products in the [ontology](../ontology/) folder.
+The queries here are all executed on either mondo-edit.obo or downstream products in the [ontology](../ontology/) folder.
 We use `robot` as this allows easy execution over any Obo-format or OWL file.